Hemipenis: Other vertebrates

 Among vertebrates, penises can be found in a variety of shapes, sizes and structures, such as the lymphatic erection mechanism of ratites and the single vascular erectile body of turtles.
-One of the most similar organs to the squamata hemipenes, however, is the four-headed penis of echidnas.
-One of the most primitive mammals in the world, echidnas possess internal testes like squamata and similarly alternate usage of sides.
-Unlike squamata, however, their singular penis is four-headed.
+One of the most similar organs to the squamate hemipenes, however, is the four-headed penis of echidnas.
+One of the most primitive mammals in the world, echidnas possess internal testes like Squamata and similarly alternate usage of sides.
+Unlike Squamata, however, their singular penis is four-headed.

-Many marsupials also exhibit bifurcated penises like squamata, suggesting that this feature may have been passed down from a common ancestor.
+Many marsupials also exhibit bifurcated penises like Squamata, suggesting that this feature may have been passed down from a common ancestor.
 With such diversity among species, reproductive morphology proves to be extremely helpful in not only understanding the mating mechanisms of specific species, but also the broader evolutionary relationships through time.